Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with its neighborhood watch skills.

 Naive Bayes applies Bayes’ Theorem to classification problems (like spam or not spam), using it to calculate the probability that something belongs in a category, based on its features (like words in an email).

-Essentially Bayes’ Theorem gives us the math.
+Essentially, Bayes’ Theorem gives us the math.

 Naive Bayes then says: “Cool.
 Let’s use that math — and assume all the features are independent.”
 (Which is rarely true by the way…hence the “naive” part).